vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/training-portal.rst

 When such a reserved instance is allocated to a user, provided that the workshop capacity hasn't been reached a new instance of the workshop will be created as a reserve ready for the next user.
 When a user ends a workshop, if the workshop had been at capacity, when the instance is deleted, then a new reserve will be created.
 The total of allocated and reserved sessions for a workshop cannot therefore exceed the capacity for that workshop.

-If you want to override for a specific workshop how many reserve instances are kept in standby ready for users, you can set the ``reserved`` setting against the workshop.
+If you want to override for a specific workshop how many reserved instances are kept in standby ready for users, you can set the ``reserved`` setting against the workshop.

 .. code-block:: yaml
     :emphasize-lines: 12,15